ericcornelissen/shescape/docs/index.md

 | Output    | Type     | Description           |
 | --------- | -------- | --------------------- |
 | `safeArg` | `string` | The escaped argument. |

+> `escape` automatically converts non-string values to strings if needed and
+> will error if this is not possible.
+You are responsible for verifying the
+> input makes sense.

 [shell injection]: https://portswigger.net/web-security/os-command-injection
 [npm]: https://www.npmjs.com/package/shescape